International vehicle registration code

 YAR Script error: No such module "flag".
 1960 North Yemen formerly known as the Yemen Arab Republic.

 Z Script error: No such module "flag".
 1964Script error: No such module "Unsubst".
 RNR Formerly Northern Rhodesia.
-However, "ZM" is used on current driving licences.
+ZM set out in national legislation since 2002 and mandatory on plates for new registrations starting 2017.
+Name fully spelt out on plates since 2002.

 ZA Script error: No such module "flag".
 1936 Script error: No such module "Lang". (from Dutch; in Afrikaans it is Script error: No such module "Lang".).
 Coincides with ISO 3166-1 alpha-2 code.